Grammatical gender: Distribution of gender in the world's languages

 Grammatical gender is a common phenomenon in the world's languages.
-A typological survey of 174 languages revealed that over one fourth of them had grammatical gender.
+A typological survey of 174 languages revealed that over one quarter of them had grammatical gender.
+WALS found that, of the 256 languages studied from around the world, gender was used in approximately half.

 Gender systems rarely overlap with numerical classifier systems.
 Gender and noun class systems are usually found in fusional or agglutinating languages, whereas classifiers are more typical of isolating languages.
 Thus, according to Johanna Nichols, these characteristics correlate positively with the presence of grammatical gender in the world's languages: